 These wards are filled with small children afflicted with Kwashiorkor, their bellies swollen with ascitic fluid from protein deficiency.
 They suffer from severe skin rashes and anemia due to multiple vitamin, mineral, and other deficiencies.
 Their brains are dulled, the result of metabolic changes of starvation.
 They stare blankly into space waiting for death to end their misery.
-Many children, their bodies emaciated and too weak to fight any more, have already died of bronchopneumonia or dehydration secondary to infectieus or nutritional diarrheas.
+Many children, their bodies emaciated and too weak to fight any more, have already died of bronchopueumonia or dehydration secondary to infectiøus or nutritional diarrheas

-The medical staff of intern and resident physicians, nurses and nutritionists work valiantly doing everything humanly possible to save these children.
-Unfortunately, some patients are presented by their families in a moribund condition, too far gone to b saved.
+The medical staff of intern and resident physicians. nurses and nutritionists work valiantly doing everything humanly possible to save these children.
+Unfortunately, some patients are presented by their families in a moribund condition, too far gone to b. saved.
 Inexcusably, there is not nearly enough bedspace for all those who need it, so many are turned away.

-need it, so many are turned away.
-In addition, the types of much needed life-saving medicines are quite limited, and the quantity of those supplied by the government is woefully inadequate.
+In addition, the types of much needed life-saving medicines are quite limited, and the quantity of those supplied by the governunent is woofully inadequate.
 A quarterly supply runs out in less than two months.
 The patients' families who cannot afford to buy food in the first place, certainly cannot afford the exhorbitant costs of purchasing prescription medicines.